Carrageenan: Properties

 The primary differences that influence the properties of kappa, iota, and lambda carrageenan are the number and position of the ester sulfate groups on the repeating galactose units.
 Higher levels of ester sulfate lower the solubility temperature of the carrageenan and produce lower strength gels, or contribute to gel inhibition (lambda carrageenan).

 Many red algal species produce different types of carrageenans during their developmental history.
 For instance, the genus Gigartina produces mainly kappa carrageenans during its gametophytic stage, and lambda carrageenans during its sporophytic stage.
 All are soluble in hot water, but in cold water, only the lambda form (and the sodium salts of the other two) are soluble.

 When used in food products, carrageenan has the EU additive E numbers E407 or E407a when present as "processed eucheuma seaweed".
 Technically carrageenan is considered a dietary fibre.

 In parts of Scotland and Ireland, where it is known by a variety of local and native names, Chondrus crispus is boiled in milk and strained, before sugar and other flavourings such as vanilla, cinnamon, brandy, or whisky are added.
 The end-product is a kind of jelly similar to panna cotta, tapioca, or blancmange.

+History

+In pre-industrial times, carrageenan from Chondrus crispus were known to be used in Ireland since around 400 CE for animal feed and for medicinal purposes (they were boiled in milk or water and used to treat lung or chest ailments, similar to their modern pharmaceutical uses).